 - Photograph the Passport to get a “good exposure” with no blown highlights or blocked shadows.
 Try to keep the lens axis perpendicular to Passport so that the rectangular shape is not seriously distorted.

 - Import the image into Lightroom, then right-click on it and choose ColorChecker Passport (see image below)

-- After a short processing, you will see a pop up window telling you that your profile is ready and Lightroom needs to be restarted for it to become visible (see image below)
+- After a short time, you will see a pop-up window telling you that your profile is ready and Lightroom needs to be restarted for it to become visible (see image below)

 If you don’t use Lightroom and you are creating this profile for use in Adobe Camera Raw, then you will use a two-step process but still quite simple and fast.